 King & Spalding is committed to having the brightest and most diverse lawyers it can find, including members of the Lesbian, Gay, Bisexual, and Transgender (LGBT) community.
 We work hard to foster and maintain an environment where our lawyers can provide the highest level of legal service while being true to themselves in the process.
-The firm's non-discrimination policy prohibits discrimination based on sexual orientation and gender identity.
+The firm’s non-discrimination policy prohibits discrimination based on sexual orientation and gender identity.
 Further, the firm’s employee benefits provide full parity between same- and opposite-sex spouses and between same- and opposite-sex domestic partners.
 The firm also provides transgender-inclusive health insurance coverage and the firm’s parental leave benefits are not restricted by sex.

 - 2014, 2015, 2016 and 2017 Human Rights Campaign Corporate Equality Index Rating of 100%

 - Merritt McAlister, Atlanta partner, serves as the immediate past President of the Stonewall Bar Association of Georgia, a professional association of attorneys, judges, law students, paralegals and other legal professionals who support the rights of lesbian, gay, bisexual and transgender people, and who oppose discrimination based upon sexual orientation or gender identity.